 The Second Brain.

-There is a direct connection between our Gut and Brain.
-Scientist today are referring to our Gut as "the second brain."
+There is a direct connection between our Gut and the Brain.
+Scientists today are referring to our Gut as "the second brain."
 For example, the very thought of eating can release the stomach's juices before food gets there.
 This connection goes both ways.

 The "second brain" is in our stomach and it influences our moods, what we eat, the kinds of diseases we attract, as well as the decisions we make.
 And we thought it was all in our heads.